hbaradius/corl2023-rebuttal/README.md

 **C1:** ***"While the author considers operating within a latent space as a primary contribution of the paper (contribution 2), it is hard to claim so.
 Arguably, every neural network model, whether it is an expansion from a low to high dimensional space or a compression from high to low dimensional space, works with a latent space and the use of neural networks to model nonlinear relationships is not unique to this work."***

-**A1:** Admittedly, yes, using latent representation is a common tactic in representation learning.
-As we mentioned in the related work, latent representation is usually learned via end-to-end policy training.
-But we do not see many applications perform bayesian filtering over the latent state, which we claim as the advantage over others.
+**A1:** We agree with the reviewer and will revise the text.
+Using latent representation is a common tactic in representation learning.
+Our original intention was to highlight that our approach performs -Bayesian filtering- over a learned latent representation.
+Still, we agree with the reviewer that this aspect is best explained in the main body and not made a contribution.
+Will revise!

 **C2:** ***Additional information can be provided especially when $f_{\theta}$ takes in not only a sequence of previous states but also an optional action***